Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/ASC.md

 - numerator - Whether they satisfied the conditions to be included in the numerator
 - medicaid - Whether the patient was on medicaid ONLY at the time of the index visit

 ### ASC_sub_1_stratification

 - patient_id : Unique Patient Identifier
 - ethnicity : Patient's ethnicity
+- race : Patient's race

+### ASC_sub_2

+- patient_id - Unique Patient Identifier
+- patient_measurement_year_id - An ID created to match patients to their measurement year
+- numerator - Whether they satisfied the conditions to be included in the numerator
+- numerator_time - A time frame after the sreening the counseling happened
+- medicaid - Whether the patient was on medicaid ONLY at the time of the index visit

+### ASC_sub_2_stratification

+- patient_id : Unique Patient Identifier
+- ethnicity : Patient's ethnicity